kit0-0/git-tutorial/README.md

      ```sh
      git push --set-upstream origin add-quotes
      ```

+In simpler terms, using `--set-upstream` with `git push` does two things at once:

+1. **Push your branch to the remote repository**: This means you're sending your local branch (e.g., add-quotes) to a place where others can access it, like GitHub or GitLab.
+2. **Remember the connection**: It tells Git to remember that your local branch (e.g., add-quotes) is linked to the branch on the remote repository.
+This way, in the future, you can just use `git push` or `git pull` without having to specify the branch name every time.

 9. **Open a Pull Request**
    - Open a new pull request from `add-quotes` into `dev`.